guyanderson/Cut-It-Again-Sam/README.md

 ## Description

-_An app for the salon owner or employee to track update and manage a list of their stylists.
+_An app for the salon owner or employee to track, update, and manage a list of their stylists and clients.
 The app will display all Stylists that work at the salon.
 Clicking on the stylists name will bring up a list of all of the clients associated to the stylist.
 There is functionality to add stylists, and clients.
 Clients can be updated and deleted._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
+* Go to Github repository page.
+* Click the "download or clone" button and copy the link
+* In your computers terminal type "git clone" & paste the copied link.
+* Open SSMS
+* Select File > Open > Cut-It-Again-Sam and select MainScrips.sql file.
+* CREATE DATABASE [hair_salon]
-* _easy-to-understand_
+* Save the file.
-* _format_
+* Click Execute.

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+* Verify that the database has been created and the schema and/or data imported. (good luck!)
+* Run dnu restore in terminal
+* Run dnx kestrel in terminal
+* Open browser, type localhost:5004 for url
+* Prepare to be amazed!

 ## Specs
 | Behavior | Input | Output |